2 Indian Head Dr, Hanover, MA 02339, USA

 Chapman’s Landing also has a trailhead near the parking area.
 There are several intersecting paths that loop through woods and wetlands, with views of the Indian Head River, the North River, and the freshwater tidal marsh that surrounds them.
 This property borders Hanover Water Protection land.
 Please respect the signage and fencing that demarcates it.

 The trails are blazed in green and red.
 Some are wide and clear; others are narrow and rooty.
-Be sure to follow the red spur trail to the edge of the Indian Head River, where there is an old ship landing.
+Be sure to follow the red spur trail to the edge of the Indian Head River, to the old ship landing.
 You’ll know it when you see it, because it is made up of thousands of large rounded stones.

 Habitats and Wildlife

 The forest here is primarily pine, with some oak, beech, holly, and the occasional cedar.
 Look for high bush blueberry in season.
 There are some old stone walls, where you might see critters.

-Iron Mine Brook is a groundwater fed, cold, freshwater tributary to the Indian Head River.
+Iron Mine Brook is a cold, groundwater fed, freshwater tributary to the Indian Head River.
 This type of stream habitat supports eastern brook trout (Salvelinus fontinalis), which is part of the salmon family.
-These fish depend on cold, clean, oxygen-rich water, and cannot live in water temperatures above 68°F. Once abundant in Massachusetts and highly valued by fishermen, eastern brook trout populations are now diminished in eastern Massachusetts due to habitat loss and are considered a species in need of conservation.
+These fish depend on cold, clean, oxygen-rich water, and cannot live in water temperatures above 68°F. Once abundant and highly valued by fishermen, eastern brook trout populations are now diminished in eastern Massachusetts due to habitat loss and are considered a species in need of conservation.